Smit267/Machine_Learning_Notebooks/README.md

 # Machine_Learning_Notebooks

-These notebooks are for practise in this repository.
+These notebooks are for practice.

 1) Linear Regression